Domenico Ferrari

 Domenico Ferrari (1722 – 1780) was an Italian violinist and composer.

 He was born in Piacenza in 1722, and was a pupil of Giuseppe Tartini.
-For a period he lived in Cremona.
+For a period, he lived in Cremona.
 He began to travel in 1749, finding great success in Vienna.
-In 1753 he became a member of the court orchestra at Stuttgart, where Pietro Nardini was leader.
+In 1753, he became a member of the court orchestra at Stuttgart, where Pietro Nardini was leader.
 He twice visited Paris, performing successfully.
-He died – murdered, according to report – in Paris in 1780.
+He died – murdered, according to the report – in Paris in 1780.

 Although he had great technical ability, contemporary critics thought that his playing style did not retain that of his teacher Tartini.

 Compositions

 He wrote for the violin: he left a concerto, six trio sonatas and 36 sonatas for solo violin.